Crumbs #83 Clouds or Working with the vocabulary

 The language

 This lesson was a part of our autumn camp, with each day dedicated to a colour.
 For that reason, in the language part of the day, we worked with the things that are red.
-We revised and learnt new words and we talked about things that we like and we don’t like.
+We revised and learnt new and we talked about things that we like and we don’t like.
 We did some literacy work, too.

 The artist